Liverpool transfer news: Reds look to complete signing of Netherlands U-19 defender Van den Berg | Goal.com

 After a 2017-18 in which he made his first team debut with seven matches in the Eredvisie, Van den Berg enjoyed a breakthrough year at Zwolle last season, playing 16 Eredivisie games under former Manchester United defender Jaap Stam, helping them to a 13th place finish in the Dutch top flight.

-The defender would go into Liverpool’s Academy setup initially, playing for the under-18 and under-23 sides, with a view to progression to Melwood should he impress.
+The defender would go into Liverpool’s Academy setup initially, playing for the under-18 and under-23 sides, with a view to progression to Melwood should he impress at that level.

-Liverpool enjoyed success after recruiting another young Dutch defender, Ki-Jana Hoever, last summer, and hope the 6ft 3in van den Berg can follow in those footsteps.
+Liverpool enjoyed success after recruiting another young Dutch defender, Ki-Jana Hoever, from Ajax last summer.
+Hoever shone at youth level and made a surprise senior debut in the FS Cup at Wolves in January.
+Reds chiefds hope the 6ft 3in van den Berg can follow in those footsteps.

 Hoever also featured for the Reds U-18 and U-23 sides last season, and made his first-team debut for Liverpool in a 2-1 FA Cup defeat to Wolves in January.

 Van den Berg's signing, although not yet confirmed, would be seen as a real coup for the Reds’ recruitment team, given the level of competition.
-Dave Fallows, the head of recruitment, and chief scout Barry Hunter have in been particularly keen to pursue the deal.
+Dave Fallows, the head of recruitment, and chief scout Barry Hunter have in been particularly keen to pursue the deal, and believe significant progress has been made in the past few days.

+Hunter was instrumental in the signing of Joe Gomez from Charlton in 2015.
+Then, Liverpool recruited a young, promising defender with a view to developing him as a first-team player for the long-term.
+Gomez's impact on Merseyside was almost immediate, though injuries hampered his progress thereafter.

+Liverpool's recruitment team are confident that van den Berg, who is about to enter the final year of his contract with Zwolle, is at a similar level to Gomez four years ago, and expect him to, like Hoever, push for a place in Jurgen Klopp's first-team squad before too long.
+Like Hoever, he already speaks excellent English and the scouting reports and character references from the Netherlands have been overwhelmingly positive.